Truck carrying 15 million bees rolls over on I-95 in Clinton

 “The bees were mostly contained, and the goal was to save them,” Moss wrote in a news release issued Friday morning.

-Brandon Hale, a firefighter and emergency medical technician with the Clinton Fire Department, said three firefighters from his department were stung by the bees, but nobody was allergic.
+Brandon Hale, a firefighter and emergency medical technician with the Clinton Fire Department, said three firefighters from his department were stung by bees during rescue efforts Thursday night, but fortunately no one was allergic.

 When a wrecker truck worked to clear the truck off the side of the road, firefighters set up a hose line to spray the bees with water if they became agitated, Hale said.
 Firefighters otherwise don’t otherwise carry any bee deterrents.